I’m offended by the smoke that has invaded our valley.

 This week there is no other log.

-Most summer mornings, the sun comes over the Wasatch and washes the valley white.
+Most summer mornings, the sun rises over the mountains and washes the valley white.
 The cliffs sharpen.
-Utah Lake goes hard and bright.
+Utah Lake goes flat and bright.
 Noon is so ordinary it isn’t a color at all—it’s simply the condition under which everything else has its color.

 Not the gold of a late sunrise, but something stranger.
-The same unfamiliar quality the light had during the partial eclipse of 2024.
-The distance looked wrong.
-The shadows didn’t feel trustworthy.
-Even the mountains seemed to be standing somewhere slightly farther away than they were.
+The same unfamiliar quality the light had during the eclipse in 2024.
+The distance looks wrong.
+The shadows don’t feel trustworthy.
+Even the mountains seem to be standing farther away than they were.

-The cause was no mystery.
+The cause is no mystery.
 Fires across the lake—human-caused and now measured in tens of thousands of acres—have turned the valley into a giant filter.

-Their evidence arrived every morning: fine white ash on the railing, the furniture, the stairs.
+Their evidence arrives around the clock: fine white ash on the railing, the furniture, the stairs.
 The other day I blew it away twice.
-Each time the blower lifted it back into the air, and I stood watching myself turn ash into smoke again before retreating indoors.
+Each time the blower lifted it back into the air, and I stood watching myself turn ash into smoke again before heading back indoors.

-- I wanted to call the light wrong, but nothing was malfunctioning.
-The light was doing exactly what light does when something gets in its way.
-What changed wasn’t the sun.
-What changed was that I could suddenly see the light—and seeing it at all was the problem.
+I want to call the light wrong, but nothing is malfunctioning.
+The light is doing exactly what light does when something gets in its way.
+What changed isn’t the sun.
+What changed is that I can suddenly see the light—and seeing it at all is the problem.

 All summer the glass has been clean enough that I forgot it was there, which is the entire job of clean glass.
 A fire thirty miles away put a smudge on it, and for the first time in months I’m staring at the glass instead of the view.

-The smoke didn’t add anything to my morning.
+The smoke didn’t add anything to my day.
 It subtracted something I never knew I had: the privilege of not noticing.

 Most of what holds up an ordinary day works that way.
 The air.
 The light.
 Healthy knees.
 Reliable sleep.
 Friendships that don’t need repair.
 They do their jobs precisely by escaping attention.
 You meet them only when they fail.